arvkevi/clinAnno/README.md

 |--------|--------|-------------|-----|-----|------|--------|--------------------------------------------------------|
 | 1      | 949523 | rs786201005 | C   | T   | .    | .      | PS1=183381|RS=786201005;RSPOS=949523;dbSNPBuildID=144; |
 | 1      | 949696 | rs672601345 | C   | CG  | .    | .      | RS=672601345;RSPOS=949699;dbSNPBuildID=142;            |

+^^^Still working on the markdown syntax for the table^^^ The first variant should show additional information after the `PS1` annotation.

 Notice the second variant was not annotated with either `PS1=` or `PM5=`.  *The INFO field has been truncated*